detra-lab/stylelint-config/README.md

 3. (Optional) Highlight the CSS-in-JS syntax with the [Styled Components Plugin](https://marketplace.visualstudio.com/items?itemName=styled-components.vscode-styled-components)
 </details>

+## Contributing

+Read our [contributing guide](https://github.com/detra-lab/stylelint-config/blob/stable/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes.

 ## Acknowledgments

 Thanks to the following projects for their contributions: